-What is a heart attack? .
+What is a heart attack?
+A sudden blockage or slow blood flow to one of the coronary arteries (the blood vessels that deliver oxygen to the heart).
 During a heart attack, there isn't enough oxygenated blood getting to the heart's tissue, so the tissue becomes damaged.
 A heart attack can be a life-threatening situation, so it's important to understand the condition and learn to recognize the signs and symptoms.

 - Sudden blockage: usually, if the artery is being blocked, it's because of the formation of a blood clot.
 The blood clots typically form in a coronary artery that is narrowed by fatty deposits on the inside walls.
 Platelets in the blood, which help form clots, can also stick to the plaques that build up on the inner wall of blood vessels.

 - Slow blood flow: a heart attack can happen if the heart is beating very fast, or if the person has low blood pressure.
 If enough oxygen isn't being supplied to the muscle of the heart (which makes it beat), a heart attack can happen without a blood clot.
 Slow blood flow is more likely to be responsible for a heart attack if a person's coronary artery is narrowed by fatty deposits, this process is called atherosclerosis.

 - Atherosclerosis is a condition in which the inside walls of blood vessels (veins and arteries) are narrowed or blocked by fatty deposits (also called plaques) that build up and affect blood flow.
 It is normal to have some amount of plaque buildup, but it's important to limit atherosclerosis, because it can be very difficult and costly to remove the plaque.
 Atherosclerosis is an important process because it can cause extremely slow blood flow, which is one of the possible causes of a heart attack.